vgmoose/vgmoose.github.io/posts/25099103 - Using libnx to Compile Nintendo Switch binaries.post/content.md

 hidden: true
 ---

-Notice: The below instructions were written on 9/22/17 and refer to an alpha build of devkitA64, libnx, and Mephisto.
+*Notice*: The below instructions were written on 9/22/17 and refer to an alpha build of devkitA64, libnx, and Mephisto.
 Take it with a grain of salt if the date has moved too far into the future since then.
+*Double Notice*: The creator of devkitpro advises against these instructions in favor of using an automated installer, which as of 10/28/17 has not been released yet.
+Follow only as your own curiosity permits.

 ## Requirements
 - [Devkit ARM64](https://sourceforge.net/projects/devkitpro/files/devkitA64/) for your OS